-Evolution of the Dental Clinical Ergonomics Consultants Group
+Evolution of Dental Clinical Ergonomics Assessments

 Since 1982, following the installation of the Clinical Simulation Laboratory at the University of British Columbia, extensive research was undertaken to elucidate and demonstrate the real parameters of clinical ergonomics.
 Faculty members at UBC, in collaboration with the World Health Organization, the University of Maryland and several other global dental faculties launched joint projects to optimize the teaching and retention of clinical ergonomics principles as they applied to dentists, dental hygienists, and dental assistants.
 The core of the research was based on work begun in the 1960s and early 1970s by German, Scandinavian, and American dentists, including Dr. Daryl Beach (a visionary Oregon-trained dentist living and working at the time in Atami, Japan).